Frequently asked questions about Making Cities Resilient 2030

 Pledges and commitments proposed for Stage A cities:

 - Apply the Ten Essentials for Making Cities Resilient, enhance awareness and understanding on disaster risk reduction and resilience with city officials and general public, and building a multi sectoral commitment to taking steps to make the city resilient;

 Pledges and commitments proposed for Stage B cities:

-- A clear monitoring and evaluation plan, including indicators and criteria for moving to the next level.
+- Develop or refine a disaster risk reduction and resilience strategy and ensure development plans are risk-informed with a clear monitoring and evaluation plan including indicators and criteria for moving to the next level;

 Pledges and commitments proposed for Stage C cities: